 Nationality Restrictions – British and Canadians Travelling to Iran

 I’ve been travelling with G Adventures for over eight years now, so they were my preferred tour partner and sponsor for my ‘Discover Persia’ tour which operates through the revered Iranian agency AITO.
-I allowed myself free time in Tehran either side of my tour though so I had a taste of both worlds, albeit on a small scale.
+I allowed myself free time to visit Tehran either side of my tour though so I had a taste of both worlds, albeit on a small scale.

-Travelling Solo in Iran
+Travelling Independently in Iran

 However, solo travel is happening and it is safe…. just a little more challenging than normal which can, in itself, be pretty exhilarating.